-It is not uncommon for many women to experience dry skin, sometimes very severely dry and flaky skin that can also often be itchy and uncomfortable.
+It is not uncommon for many women to experience dry skin, sometimes very severely dry and flaky skin that isn’t just dry, but also itchy and uncomfortable.

-There is so much awareness about how to prevent and reduce oily skin and acne, yet there is so little on what to do for dry, flaky skin.
-The good news is smooth, glowing and hydrated skin can be yours with just a bit of work on your part.
+There is so much awareness about how to prevent and reduce oily skin and acne, yet there is so little on what to do about dry, flaky skin.
+The good news is smooth, glowing, and hydrated skin can be yours with just a bit of work on your part.
 So, don’t get discouraged, the right dry skin treatment is out there.

-We gathered a few expert opinions to get the lowdown on the best, serious skin care for dry skin, what you can do to get rid of this problem, and repair dry flaky skin once and for all.
+We gathered a few expert opinions to get the lowdown on the best, serious skin care for dry skin, what you can do to get rid of the problem, and how to repair dry, flaky skin once and for all.

 2. Health Conditions

-Eczema, psoriasis and atopic dermatitis are all relatively common causes of dry skin.
-They can often also cause problems like itching, redness, inflammation, etc. Moreover, thyroid disease and diabetes are also known to cause skin to be overly dry.
-For these conditions, you can be diligent about moisturizing and hydrating internally by drinking plenty of water (at least 8 glasses a day).
+Moreover, health conditions like thyroid disease and diabetes are also known to cause the dermis to be overly dry.
+For women with these health conditions, you should be diligent about moisturizing irritated skin and hydrating internally by drinking plenty of water (at least 8 glasses a day).

 4. Over-Cleansing or Over-Exfoliating

 Although cleansing and exfoliating are important steps of any skincare routine, overdoing both can be a problem.
 “The skin has a natural barrier, consisting of oil, water, and something called the ‘natural moisturizing factors.’
-When we wash our skin 1. with a cleanser, soap, or body wash, it strips all the good skin hydrators off,” Lily Talakoub, M.D., tells Self.com.
-Exfoliating too often with harsh ingredients also strips away natural oils that provide hydration.
+When we wash our skin with a cleanser, soap, or body wash, it strips all of the good skin hydrators off,” Doctor Lily Talakoub, tells Self.com.1 Exfoliating too often with harsh ingredients also strips away natural oils that provide hydration.

 5. Not Drinking Enough Water

 Does drinking water help your skin?
-Although we’re supposed to drink at least 8 glasses of water a day, not all of us actually do so.
-If you’re not drinking enough water, you may be causing your skin to dry without even realizing it.
-“Proper hydration with water is important to keep fluid moving efficiently through the capillaries.
+Although we’re supposed to drink at least 8 glasses a day, not all of us actually do so.
+If you’re not drinking enough, you may be causing your skin to dry without even realizing it.
+Staying properly hydrated is important for the function of our skin cells and capillaries.
 It's easy to forget to stay hydrated when we don't make drinking water a priority, especially during the winter months when our skin's natural moisture evaporates more easily, but making a point of staying hydrated can improve the overall health of our skin.1

 1. Regular Dry Skin